 6. Global-Local Mismatch of the Economic Benefits of Ports

-With the setting of global supply and transport chains, there has been a growing level of mismatch between the benefits of port activities and the scale and scope of these benefits.
+With the setting up of global supply and transport chains, there has been a growing level of mismatch between the benefits of port activities and the scale and scope of these benefits.
 While at the aggregate level, it is clear that port investments have economic benefits, the spatial and sectoral distribution of these benefits is far less evident.
 One particular mismatch concerns local (community) versus regional / national / global benefits.
 The following points underline this mismatch:

 - Capital usually does not come from the community but is provided by national and international funding sources, such as investment banks, pension funds, and terminal operators.
-Thus, the return on this capital (e.g. loan or operational revenues) does not accumulate in the port region but along global financial centers.
+Thus, the return on this capital (e.g. loan or operational revenues) does not accumulate in the port region but among global financial centers.

 - Firms can be local in ownership, but the commercial trends have underlined vertical and horizontal integration in the port industry.
 For instance, this means that terminal operation at one port is usually part of a portfolio of terminals located in different ports across the region or even the world.
-Thus, profits derived from terminal operations are not necessarily invested in the port they were generated.
+Thus, profits derived from terminal operations are not necessarily invested in the port where they were generated.